 In addition to the Saint Paddy's day events, there are also several other activities planned this weekend.
 Here are just a few other things you can do in San Francisco on Saint Patrick's Day weekend.

-Catch performances of Mr. Burns at the American Conservatory Theater or Stupid F##king Bird at the SF Playhouse the week of Saint Patrick's Day.
+Catch performances of Wicked at the Orpheum Theater or Dirty Dancing at the Golden Gate Theater the week of Saint Patrick's Day.
 Both offer multiple performances during the week and on both weekends.

 Learn More: Full March Theater Calendar